syedjunaid123/DiceTek_Axiom_Assignment/README.md

 - **Tests:** A test class is added to run the test cases, TestNG annotations are used to trigger and end the test case.

+- **pom.XML:** Maven is used as a project building tool, and all the project dependencies are added here.

 - **ExtentReport:** As part of Reporting, Extent Report has been introduced in the framework.
 After every Script run, the report will be generated based on timestamp and itts accessibled under **"test/resources"** folder.

 - **Log4J:** To get the exact flow in console while the script is executed, a logging tool as also been implemented.

 ## Pre-requisites to be installed before proceeding: